ipasechnikov/pubsub/README.md

-# **⚠️ Attention**

-This is a fork of [this repo](https://github.com/upta/pubsub).
-This fork was created for personal usage and targets .NET Framework 3.5.
-Maybe someone will find it useful (probably not) for old .NET Framework 3.5 projects.
 ---

+⚠️

+_**This fork was created for personal usage and targets .NET Framework 3.5**_

+*Maybe someone will find it useful for their old .NET Framework projects*

 ---